-The Sad Truth: We’re Lazy.
+The Sad Truth About Marketing: We’re Lazy.

-The truth is that most people never make the effort to figure out if they’re making the right decisions.
+The truth is that most people never make the effort in marketing to figure out if they’re making the right decisions.
 Most people just want you to do thing X without ever thinking about whether it’s the right thing to do (“Of course it is!
 I thought of it and I’m the CEO”) or that maybe thing Y might be a better use of your time.

-It ain’t easy: to do this right you have to meticulously keep track of every variable you’re testing and run the numbers to justify each action before you take it.
+It ain’t easy: to do this right you have to meticulously keep track of every marketing variable you’re testing and run the numbers to justify each action before you take it.
 It’s a lot more work and it takes discipline.
 It’s like losing weight: knowing what you should do isn’t the same as actually doing it.

 It’s slow.
 It’s hard.
 It’s no fun.